 Rev. Renee Ruchotzke

-Rev. Renee Ruchotzke (ruh-HUT-skee) is the Regional Consultant for Leadership Development.
-She is responsible for providing consultation, programming and training material (including webinars and videos) on various aspects of congregational leadership.
+Rev. Renee Ruchotzke (ruh-HUT-skee) has served as the Regional Consultant for Leadership Development since September of 2010.
+She is responsible for providing consultation, programming and training material (including webinars and videos) on various aspects of congregational leadership and development.
 She works closely with Threshold Congregations and with those doing leadership development at the district and cluster levels.
-She is a Dean of the Unitarian Universalist Leadership Team Institute (UULTI) design team and plans other in-person trainings at the district and regional level.
-She is also the chair of the Ohio Meadville District Commissioned Lay Leader Committee.
-She writes for the UUA Blog Growing Vital Leaders.
+She is a Dean of the Unitarian Universalist Leadership Team Institute (UULTI) and plans other in-person trainings at the district and regional level.
+She also serves as the chair of the Ohio Meadville District Commissioned Lay Leader Committee and the Program Development Group for the Unitarian Universalist Association's General Assembly.
+She writes for the UUA Blog Growing Vital Leaders and tweets at